Milk Allergy in Infants

-The allergist may do skin testing.
-During skin testing, the doctor or nurse places a tiny bit of milk on the skin, then pricks the outer layer of skin or makes a small scratch on the skin.
-If your child reacts to the allergen, the skin will swell a little in that area.
+The allergist might do skin testing.
+In skin testing, the doctor or nurse will place a tiny bit of milk protein on the skin, then make a small scratch on the skin.
+If your child reacts to the allergen, the skin will swell a little in that area like an insect bite.

 If the allergist finds that your baby is at risk for a serious allergic reaction, epinephrine auto-injectors will be prescribed.

 If your breastfed infant has a milk allergy, talk to the allergist before changing your diet.